Nalaster the Clever,

 Marches remained loyal to the crown.
 Those priests and nobles who railed

-against the Grand Prince were personally dispatched by Prince Leo.
-They were also
+against the Grand Prince were personally dispatched by Prince Leo as a show of his loyalty.
+These northern Naelax were also

-more confident in Prince Leo’s loyalty, Grand Prince Nalaster left him to
+more confident in Prince Leo’s loyalty, Grand Prince Nalaster allowed him to

-Necromancers of Trask.
+Necromancers of Trask and proved to be tough opponents.
 Instead, he pursued an easier conquest of the non-Ur-Flan

 tribes of the Upper Flanmi Valley.
 The death of Gennor and the reduction of